Resistor52/terraform-cloud-workstation/workbook/Step_08.md

 }

 variable "aws_profile" {
-  description = "The profile in the credentials tile to use" }
+  description = "The profile in the credentials file to use" }

 variable "aws_pem" {